ILNG Senior State Property Book Officer Retires After 27-Year Career

-Chief Warrant Officer 4 Keith Hildebrandt, Illinois National Guard’s Senior Property Book Officer, thanks friends, family, and fellow Illinois National Guard members for their support throughout his career during his retirement ceremony Jan.
-22 at the Illinois State Military Museum in Springfield.
-Hildebrandt retired from the Illinois Army National Guard after a 27 year career.
+Chief Warrant Officer 4 Keith Hildebrandt, who enlisted in the Illinois Army National Guard following his graduation from high school in 1998, was honored for his 27 years of military service during a retirement ceremony Jan.
+22 at the Illinois State Military Museum.

+“I have known you almost your entire career,” said Brig.
+Gen. Lenny Williams, Assistant Adjutant General – Army, and Commander of the Illinois Army National Guard.
+“You are a consummate professional.
+I always tell Soldiers to be a good leader, take care of people, and find your replacement.
+And you certainly have done that.”

+Hildebrandt, who enlisted as a light-wheeled vehicle mechanic and served with the 233rd Military Police Company, spent the first 13 years of his career as an enlisted Soldier, graduating from Warrant Officer Candidate School in 2011.
+He was assigned as the Property Accounting Technician for the 65th Troop Command.

 |Date Taken: